• Free shipping on all orders

 • Artichokes

-The natural foods named can be used an alternative to BHA and BHT, given that BHA and BHT have the potential to make our pets sick, we need to get better educated about the ingredients being used in their food.
+The natural foods named can be used as an alternative to BHA and BHT, given that BHA and BHT have the potential to make our pets sick, we need to get better educated about the ingredients being used in their food.

 Buying better quality foods that contain ingredients, like blueberries and pumpkin, may help prevent some of the risks of illness and disease for your pet.
-As the saying goes, “you are what you eat”.
+As the saying goes, “You are what you eat”.

 dog eating raspberries from the basket